Table of Contents

 The fact is that if a customer is delighted after his interaction, then it means that the outcome was positive.
 In such circumstances, he will stay with the brand he was impressed with and not turn to another brand.

-Types of Moment of Truth
+Types of Moments of Truth in Marketing

 The consumer generally researches a brand, product, or service in the online market to decide so that he can make a purchase or reject that product.
 This is the first point of contact, and the interaction happens before a consumer makes a purchase and is known as zero moments of truth (ZMOT).

-The concept of ZMOT has been introduced to the world by Google and describes the point when the online customer starts searching for information about a service, product, or brand of his interests.
+The concept of ZMOT has been introduced to the world by Google and describes the point when the online customer starts searching for information about a service, product, or brand of his interest.
 The customers visit reviews and feedback before moving forward.

 The first moment of truth (FMOT) is described as the first few seconds when the customer chooses one product over another from a rival brand.
 It is the first time that the customer comes into contact with that brand, and this can be both offline or online.